fdb/slarg-website/applying-for-phd.md

 * 3 months/year the possibility to join the Jan van Eyck community: the fellow will have a private studio space, will have access to Jan van Eyck advisers, can make use of the expertise of the Labs, and can join the (public) programme of the academy
 * 1000€/year production budget

 The due date for applications is 1 March 2026.
+Deadline for finding two supervisors: 1 February 2026.

 Please indicate on the application form if you are specifically applying for the collaboration with Jan van Eyck Academy!

 Applications submitted by the 1st of March 2026 are expected to have two supervisors (Sint Lucas Antwerpen and University of Antwerp). **You can find potential SLARG-supervisors on this website, by going to People and filtering on Supervisors.
 Check first if your research interests are compatible with theirs!**